CloudLabs-MOC/AI-102-AIEngineer/Instructions/08-translate-speech.md

     ![](./images/vsctranslator(10).png)

     > **Note:** In this example, you've used a **SpeechTranslationConfig** to translate speech to text, and then used a **SpeechConfig** to synthesize the translation as speech.
-You can in fact use the **SpeechTranslationConfig** to synthesize the translation directly, but this only works when translating to a single language, and results in an audio stream that is typically saved as a file rather than sent directly to a speaker.
+You can, in fact, use the **SpeechTranslationConfig** to synthesize the translation directly, but this only works when translating to a single language, and results in an audio stream that is typically saved as a file rather than sent directly to a speaker.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
+>
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help
+> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help.

 <validation step="ec7c2642-6d9e-45f0-b3b3-be16a1efc5a4" />